 J Lowry & A Dignam Company Law (OUP, 4th ed 2012)

 LS Sealy Cases and Materials in Company Law (Butterworths, 9th ed, 2012)

-- An in-depth understanding of the core concepts and principles of modern British company law and in the beliefs and values underlying it.
+1. Demonstrate an in-depth understanding of the core concepts and principles of modern British company law and in the beliefs and values underlying it.

-- Inter-disciplinary and critical understanding of the historical development of those core concepts and of the socio-economic forces that shaped them.
+2. Apply inter-disciplinary and critical understanding of the historical development of those core concepts and of the socio-economic forces that shaped them.

-- An appreciation of the policy debates currently surrounding the issue of corporate governance and a critical understanding of the relevance of those debates to contemporary company law.
+3. Communicate an appreciation of the policy debates currently surrounding the issue of corporate governance and a critical understanding of the relevance of those debates to contemporary company law.

-- The ability to apply their knowledge of company law to concrete situations; to identify the legal issues arising out of complex hypothetical problem situations; and to recognise and formulate the arguments that might be made by the parties concerned.
+4. Demonstrate the ability to apply their knowledge of company law to concrete situations; to identify the legal issues arising out of complex hypothetical problem situations; and to recognise and formulate the arguments that might be made by the parties concerned.

-- An in-depth knowledge and understanding of the issues and debates surrounding the governance of the large public companies that dominate the economy.
+5. Apply an in-depth knowledge and understanding of the issues and debates surrounding the governance of the large public companies that dominate the economy.

-- An acquired critical framework (built on previous study) within which to understand these issues
+6. Acquire a critical framework (built on previous study) within which to understand these issues